ham-radio-software/ratflectors/README.md

 # Public Ratflectors

-Known Public Ratflectors for D-Rats use
+Known Public Ratflectors for D-Rats use.

-This is a YAML file that is planned to be used to assist in managing maintaining Internet Ratflector lists for D-Rats.
+This is a YAML file that is planned to be used to assist in configuring the Internet Ratflector lists for D-Rats.

-This file is maintained in [YAML](https://yaml.org/spec/) format
+This file is maintained in [YAML](https://yaml.org/spec/) format.

 Each entry has the following members: